Tapping the Hidden Job Market (MAINTAIN)

 3.)
 MAINTAIN - Keep your network alive (this post) so that you have a great foundation for that next job search.

 Maintain that network you have built!
 Don't let it die just because you have a job, and don't think that you need it any more.
 You need it, forever!

 Your network is your doorway to the Hidden Job Market.
-Your network is also key to career success when you are employed.
+Your network may also be the key to career success when you are employed.

 The beauty of the network that you've now established is that, as you advance in your career, so will many of the other members of your network.
 So, you will move up the career ladder together, helping each other along.

 Maintain Your Network: